Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 While many lab grading entities issue reports for Radiant Cut Diamonds, only a couple entities are trustworthy.
 Based on our many years of experience, we’ve found the GIA and AGS grade diamonds consistently and accurately, while other labs are dangerously inconsistent.

 In addition to receiving a lab report, you’ll want to review any diamond thoroughly before making a decision.
 Lab reports do not indicate how the diamond will appear.
-True beauty and appearance can only assessed by you and an expert.
+True beauty and appearance can only be assessed by you and an expert.

 Because Radiant Cuts have such potential for brilliance, we suggest having an experienced diamond professional assist you to ensure maximum sparkle at an excellent price.